sourcegraph/sourcegraph-public-snapshot/enterprise/dev/app/macos_app/README.md

 The secrets have been stored in Google Secrets, and are set up in the buildkite config so they are pulled into the CI pipeline

 ### code-signing secrets

 - APPLE_DEV_ID_APPLICATION_CERT - the encrypted code-signing certificate file (.p12)
 - APPLE_DEV_ID_APPLICATION_PASSWORD - password to the code-signing certificate file

 ### notarization secrets

 - APPLE_APP_STORE_CONNECT_API_KEY_ID - App Store Connect API ID
 - APPLE_APP_STORE_CONNECT_API_KEY_ISSUER - App Store Connect API Issuer GUID
 - APPLE_APP_STORE_CONNECT_API_KEY_FILE - App Store Connect API key file (.p8)

+## build dependencies

+There are several binary dependencies that are bundled together with Sourcegraph App.

+### icon.icns

+Currently stored in `enterprise/dev/app/macos_app/app_bundle/icon.icns`, the icon resource file contains icons of various sizes for the app.
+The icons came from the design team, who provided all of the sizes, and they are packaged together in the resource file using `iconutil`.

+The icons from the design team are currently in the folder `enterprise/dev/app/macos_app/App DMG assets`.

+To generate a new `icon.icns` file, place the new icons in a folder that is named with a `.iconset` extension (`icon.iconset`, for example).
+Name the icons with the pattern `icon_<width>x<height>[@2x].png`.
+See Apple's [Icon Set Type](https://developer.apple.com/library/archive/documentation/Xcode/Reference/xcode_ref-Asset_Catalog_Format/IconSetType.html) document for details.
+Once the icons are in the `.iconset` folder, run the command `iconutil -c icns -o app_bundle/icon.icns icon.iconset` (adjust paths as necessary) to generate the `.icns` file.

+The `icon.icns` file is placed into the app bundle in the file `Contents/Resources/AppIcon.icns`.

+### Info.plist

+Currently stored in `enterprise/dev/app/macos_app/app_bundle/Info.plist`, `Info.plist` holds information about the app bundle, such as the name/path of the bundle executable, the name of the icons file and the app display name.
+The `Info.plist` file is placed into the app bundle in the file `Contents/Info.plist`

 ## built the app template